XCmaps/XCMaps/README.md

 ## Contributing

-Contributions to XCMAPS are welcome!
+Contributions to XCmaps are welcome!
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)